 The Giving Project is a transformative experience for everyone involved.
 No prior experience with philanthropy or fundraising is necessary.

-Black people, Indigenous people, and people of color; LGBTQ people; low- or no-wealth individuals; and folks over 40 are especially encouraged to apply.
+Early each fall, we encourage all people, and especially Black people, Indigenous people, and people of color; LGBTQ people; low- or no-wealth individuals; and folks over 40 to apply.
+The 2021 application cycle is now closed.

 We Will Ask You To...

 - Come ready to learn from and contribute to the cohort experience through online platforms (Zoom and Slack).

 - Commit to the entire program by attending all meetings, reading grants, fundraising, and participating in small and large groups.